Dynamics of Cayley Forms: Introduction

-The fact that the dimension of the space where the intrinsic torsion of a ${\rm Spin}(7)$ structure lies equals to the dimension of the space of 3-form is known.
+The fact that the dimension of the space where the intrinsic torsion of a ${\rm Spin}(7)$-structure lies is equal to the dimension of the space of 3-form is known.
 However, the paper \cite{Spiro-Spin7}, which was an important precursor to our construction, uses a different parametrisation.
-The analog of Lemma 2.10 of \cite{Spiro-Spin7} in our parametrisation is the following statement: \begin{proposition} The intrinsic torsion of a ${\rm Spin}(7)$ structure, measured by $\nabla_i \Phi_{abcd}$, where $\nabla$ is the metric-compatible covariant derivative, lies in $\Lambda^1 \otimes \Lambda^4_7$.
-For the notations explaining $\Lambda^4_7$ and the decomposition of the space of forms into irreducible components see below.
-The intrinsic torsion can be parametrised by an object $T\in \Lambda^3$ so that \be \nabla_i \Phi_{abcd} = 4T_{i[a}{}^p \Phi_{|p|bcd]}. \ee Here the index $p$ of $T_{aip}$ is raised with the metric determined by $\Phi$. \end{proposition}
+The analog of Lemma 2.10 of \cite{Spiro-Spin7} in our parametrisation is the following statement: \begin{proposition} The intrinsic torsion of a ${\rm Spin}(7)$-structure, measured by $\nabla_i \Phi_{abcd}$, where $\nabla$ is the covariant derivative with respect to the Levi-Civita connection for the metric defined by $\Phi$, lies in $\Lambda^1 \otimes \Lambda^4_7$.
+For the notation explaining $\Lambda^4_7$ and the decomposition of the space of forms into irreducible components see below.
+The intrinsic torsion can be parametrised by an object $T\in \Lambda^3$ so that \be \nabla_i \Phi_{abcd} = 4T_{i[a}{}^p \Phi_{|p|bcd]}. \ee Here the index $p$ of $T_{aip}$ is raised with the metric determined by $\Phi$. \end{proposition} We remark that the only metric that is used in this paper is the one defined by $\Phi$.

 It turns out that the torsion 3-form is completely determined by the exterior derivative $d\Phi$.
-This is the content of the following proposition: \begin{proposition} The Hodge dual of the projection of (\ref{torsion-intr}) on the space of 5-forms can be written as \be \star d\Phi = \frac{2}{5} J_3(T), \ee where $J_3$ is a certain operator $J_3:\Lambda^3\to \Lambda^3$ defined by $\Phi$, see (\ref{J3}).
+This is the content of the following proposition: \begin{proposition} The Hodge dual of the projection of (\ref{torsion-intr}) to the space of 5-forms can be written as \be \star d\Phi = 2 J_3(T), \ee where $J_3$ is a certain operator $J_3:\Lambda^3\to \Lambda^3$ defined by $\Phi$, see (\ref{J3}).
 The operator $J_3$ is invertible, and so $T$ is completely determined by $d\Phi$. \end{proposition}